Free network monitoring

 PRTG belongs to the class of large monitoring tools which allow you to set up comprehensive and continuous network monitoring.
 Monitoring tools monitor your network and sound the alarm in the event of an error or malfunction.
 IT managers often go with Nagios, SolarWinds, WhatsUp, or PRTG.
-Find out how PRTG compares to SolarWinds and Nagios.
+Find out how PRTG compares to SolarWinds, Nagios, or WhatsUp Gold.
 The advantages of PRTG: quick to set up, easy to use, and all-inclusive.

 PRTG licenses: Are they worth it?

 We strive daily to ensure our network monitoring software facilitates the lives of system administrators around the world.